Tuesdays, 2-4:50 p.m.

 There are no fixed office hours.
 You can make an appointment by talking to me before or after class, or by e-mailing me.

-We will not use a textbook or printed lab manual this fall.
-The individual labs for each week will be linked from this web page.
+We will not use a printed lab manual this fall.
+The individual labs for the first few weeks will be linked from this web page.
 The topics for each lab may change at the last minute, so don't print out the labs ahead of time.
+Later in the semester, the instructions for each lab will just be "Continue working on your alloyzme and worm projects," so there may not be written instructions for each lab.

 You will not be penalized for absences, but you must make up the work you miss.
 If you know in advance that you will miss a lab, please talk to me so we may make arrangements for you to do the work at another time.
 If you have an unplanned absence, please e-mail me as soon as you can so we may make arrangements.